tanhaow/tanhaow/README.md

 <tr>
 <td valign="top" style="border: none;">

-🎓 I'm currently pursuing a CS master's at the University of Pennsylvania. 👩🏻‍💻
+🎓 I'm currently pursuing a CS master's degree at the University of Pennsylvania. 👩🏻‍💻

 🎨 I have an interdisciplinary background in both art design and computer science.
 I'm on my journey to become a creative developer who can engage arts and technology. ✨